lihini223/Algorithms/C-Algorithms/Practical-sheet-1.md

 3. Input values for int,float,double and char data types and display the value of each of the variable.

 4. Input two integers and display the total.

+5. Input two numbers with decimals and display the average with decimals.